altruios/namshubettulpa/public/namshubettuple/redeye.md

 *Then he took off his shirt.*
 *He wrapped it around the rod, then tied it around his wrists.*
 *He sat down with his legs crossed around the pillar and hugged it.*
+'Pole dancing kent, navigator of dreams.'
-*Suddenly pulled against it: he started climbing.*
+*Suddenly pulled away from the pole and towards the edge of the gear* *He started climbing.*
+'Follow the leader.'
-*She did the same with the jacket.*
+*She threw the jacket around the pole*
+*Then tied it to her wrists*
 ~The sleeves just long enough to tie in a knot around her arms.~ *She crossed her legs around the pillar and made her way up.*
 ~Half way to the top her gravity shifted.~
-}
+~Not waiting for the gravity to change let her close some distance to the navigator.~ }
 {
 *The alien - the thing, landed on the gear where they just were.*